|

 Bodleian Library

-The main library of Oxford
+The main library of

-in constant use by students and academics, the library can be
+in constant use by students and academics.
+The library can be

 visited on guided tours (including the option of individual